Curriculum, Instruction, and Assessment

 With the growing awareness of student’s need for cognitive and social-emotional skills, many schools are incorporating elements of mindfulness and social-emotional learning (SEL) into their school days.
 Unfortunately, these skills often are taught in isolation, removed from the academic content that they support.
 This kind of isolation results in minimal overall impact.

 Best-practice instructional design includes modeling, scaffolding, and applying; similarly, content design encourages foundational understanding as a prerequisite to synthesis and higher-order processing.
 In these ways, academic development is no different from behavioral, social, emotional, and cognitive development.

 Core to developing each of these skills is establishing trusting relationships.
-Rita Pierson reminds us that “kids don’t learn from people they don’t like.”
+In her well-known Ted Talk, Rita Pierson reminds us that “kids don’t learn from people they don’t like.”
 And while a student’s affection for her teacher might not entirely drive academic performance, there is a preponderance of research indicating that trust is a catalyst for creating an effective learning environment.